cslfiu/Android-Security-Updates/README.md

 # 3. Analysis and Results

 Our code consists of five sets of experiments:
  - [Support Lists](./Code/Dataset%20(Support%20Lists).ipynb): This code includes the statistics about the support lists given in Section 3B.
-It is also used to extract the support type and support timeline of the devices, which is later used for evaluating the impact of support type presented in Section 6A.
+It is also used to extract the support type and support timeline of the devices, which is later used for evaluating the impact of the support type presented in Section 6A.
  - [Part-1: Supported Period](./Code/Part-1%20Supported%20Period.ipynb): This code includes the dataset stats reported in Section 3A and the results of the supported period analysis given in Section 4A.
- - [Part-2: Unpatched Analysis](./Code/Part-2%20Unpatched%20Analysis.ipynb): This code includes the results of unpatched device analysis for all vendors.
+ - [Part-2: Unpatched Analysis](./Code/Part-2%20Unpatched%20Analysis.ipynb): This code includes the results of unpatched device analysis given in Section 4B - Part-2: Unsupported Period.
+For the NIST CVE dataset used in this section, we refer to [the original website](https://nvd.nist.gov/vuln/data-feeds), in which the dataset can be directly downloaded.
- - [Factor Analysis](./Code/Factor%20Analysis.ipynb): This code includes the results for the impacting factor analysis.
+ - [Factor Analysis](./Code/Factor%20Analysis.ipynb): This code includes the results for the impacting factor analysis in Section 5.
- - [Key Issues](./Code/Key-Issues.ipynb): The code here includes examples of the key issues such as inconsistency examples or discrepancies in AER-certified devices.
+ - [Key Issues](./Code/Key-Issues.ipynb): The code here includes examples of the key issues such as inconsistency examples or discrepancies in AER-certified devices given in Section 6.

+# Contact

+Please send an email to andsec87 (at) gmail (dot) com if you have any questions.